- Code ENVS3039

 Conserving biodiversity in the face of pressures such as land clearing, pest plants and animals and climate change is a challenge facing land managers and policy-makers globally.
-This course is about the science and practice of biodiversity conservation.
-We draw on experts from many areas to contribute to the course and introduce students to prospective employers in this field.
+In this course we explore options for conserving biodiversity.
+We draw on land managers from different organisations to contribute to the course and prepare students for future employment in this field.

 Specifically we investigate:

 • Key threats to biodiversity, including habitat modification and loss, unsustainable resource use, introduced species and climate change.

-- Key techniques that are used to mitigate threats to biodiversity, including selecting nature reserves, connectivity and wildlife corridors, ecosystem restoration, sustainable yield, translocation and control of pest plants and animals.
+• Management actions that are used to mitigate threats to biodiversity, including selecting nature reserves, connectivity and wildlife corridors, ecosystem restoration and control of pest plants and animals.

-- Policies to conserve biodiversity including financial incentives, market-based instruments (e.g. auctions), biodiversity offset policies, ecological triage, adaptive management, domestic biodiversity legislation and communicating science to policy-makers.
+• Policies to conserve biodiversity including financial incentives, market-based instruments (e.g. biodiversity offsetting), ecological triage and adaptive management.